pyOpenSci/handbook/organization/external-communications.md

 * Use timestamps in the video description
 * Promote the video on socials within the first 20 minutes of the video launching
 * Use no more than two hashtags per video

+At this point in time, there are no active goals or success metrics for the YouTube channel, however we'll be sure to update this section once we're regularly updating our channel!

 ## Discourse